quantsingularity/QuantumBallot/.github/readme/README.md

 ## Conclusion

-The GitHub Actions workflows in the Chainocracy project provide a robust CI/CD pipeline that ensures code quality, automates testing, and streamlines deployment across multiple application components.
+The GitHub Actions workflows in the QuantumBallot project provide a robust CI/CD pipeline that ensures code quality, automates testing, and streamlines deployment across multiple application components.
 By following the modular architecture pattern, the workflows maintain separation of concerns while efficiently utilizing GitHub Actions resources.